Skip to content

 Lack of employee training

-An estimated 82% of data breaches involve a human element.
+An estimated 68% of data breaches involve a human element.
 Regardless of your BYOD policy, your employees are likely your business’s most significant cybersecurity threat.
 That said, allowing them to use personal devices at work inherently amplifies the risk.

 Shadow IT

 Shadow IT operates outside the company’s designated IT department.
 It occurs when employees use unauthorized hardware or software.
 The IT team could even be oblivious to the issue.
 Employees may purchase consumer products, inadvertently opening the company up to greater risk.
-They might bring in an unapproved USB drive, download consumer-grade software, or engage in other behaviors that jeopardize system security.
+They might use unmanaged devices, bring in an unapproved USB drive, download consumer-grade software, or engage in other behaviors that jeopardize system security.

 Poor mobile management

 Applying effective mobile management is infinitely more complicated in a BYOD environment, but your IT team needs at least some level of control.
 If an employee loses their mobile device or leaves the company, your IT team should be able to reset passwords and wipe company data.
 You should also be able to determine which personally owned device is responsible should a BYOD security incident occur.
+Mobile device management (MDM) solutions are the easiest way to update and monitor multiple devices.
+However, some organizations prefer to use mobile application management (MAM) software for BYOD devices to focus exclusively on corporate data and applications.

 Employee confusion

 Fun fact: Most employees have no interest in damaging their devices or your company.
-Cluelessness is the root of many problems.
+Cluelessness is the root of many BYOD issues.
 Implementing a detailed bring your own device policy can clear up much of the confusion and set up employees for BYOD success.
 Don’t get us wrong: Some BYOD users still mess up even if you hold their hand, gently guide them, and offer them an ice cream for good behavior.
 But you should at least give your more diligent employees every opportunity to excel.

 Meredith Kreisa headshot